Federal Funds and the Consolidated Plan

 - Reporting on accomplishments.

 The consolidated planning process results in a five-year Consolidated Plan, which is updated annually with an Action Plan.
 Staff also annually report results to HUD via the Consolidated Annual Performance Evaluation Report (CAPER).
-Public participation is encouraged throughout the process, and comments can be submitted in writing to the Community Development Department, RE: Consolidated Planning, 602 Robert D. Ray Drive, Des Moines, IA 50309.
+Public participation is encouraged throughout the process, and comments can be submitted in writing to the Neighborhood Services Department, Federal Funds Division, RE: Consolidated Planning, 602 Robert D. Ray Drive, Des Moines, IA 50309.
 Below are the available parts of the Consolidated Plan.

 - 2020-2024 Consolidated Plan